As business owners, we want to have a very high probability of success when creating and launching a new product or service.

 However, before customer retention, we need to think about customer acquisition, AKA marketing.

-All the most successful entrepreneurs always start with marketing.
-Specifically, market testing and measuring.
+All the most successful entrepreneurs always start with marketing Specifically, market testing and measuring.

-FAIL CHEAP, FAIL OFTEN
+FAIL CHEAP, FAIL OFTEN PRIOR TO LAUNCH

-The market doesn’t care about your preferences, tastes or opinions.
+If you want to successfully launch a product you need to understand that the market doesn’t care about your preferences, tastes or opinions.

 Adding marketing after the fact and trying to convince people to buy what you already have is difficult and expensive.